DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **The Trigger: The Corruption of Power**

-"The *Bene Elohim*, being the direct interface with humanity and the wielders of immense life-force energy, began to develop a fatal flaw.
+"**The Guardians**, being the direct interface with humanity and the wielders of immense life-force energy, began to develop a fatal flaw.
 Proximity to the 'game board' and the adoration of humanity corrupted them.
 They began to see the experiment not as a sacred trust, but as their personal kingdom."

 Dr. Petrov looked up from her behavioral analysis.
 "That explains the psychological programming shift.
 The worship imperative wasn't part of the original design—it was installed later."

-"Exactly," Dr. Chen continued.
-"The *Bene Elohim* grew arrogant, resentful of the quiet authority of the *Gneh-tah* and impatient with the slow, multi-millennial plan of the unseen *Werdh-anes*."
+"Exactly," Dr. Chen continued. "**The Guardians** grew arrogant, resentful of the quiet authority of **The Sages** and impatient with the slow, multi-millennial plan of the unseen **Gardeners**."

 **The Event: The Coup d'état in Heaven**